LAB02-Research/HASS.Agent/README.md

 Please consult their individual licensing if you plan to use any of their code.

-HASS.Agent and HASS.Agent Notifier are released under the [MIT license](https://opensource.org/licenses/MIT).
+Everything on the HASS.Agent platform is released under the [MIT license](https://opensource.org/licenses/MIT).

 ---